Published on: August 19, 2025

 Additionally, if you’re already married and did not sign a prenuptial agreement, you might consider a postnuptial agreement.
 This type of contract can be established at any time after your wedding and serves a similar purpose, allowing you to define how your assets should be handled during the marriage or in the event of a divorce.

 Another effective strategy is to set up a trust.
 Placing assets in a trust allows you to assign a trustee to manage them.
-This legal arrangement helps shield your property from being considered part of the marital assets, thereby protecting them from division in a divorce.
+This legal arrangement helps shield your property from being considered part of the marital assets, thereby protecting it from division in a divorce.

 Each of these methods offers a way to manage assets wisely and safeguard financial interests without the need for a prenuptial agreement.